eddielisc/elk-vagrant-docker/README.md

 <b>version will be updated based on docker image</b>

-what in the vagrant box installed with docker & docker compose
+### what in the vagrant box installed with docker & docker compose

 logs files -> shipper -> redis - > indexer -> elasticsearch <- kibana

 ## Before RUN it

-please install the followning
+please install the following

 <a href="https://www.virtualbox.org/wiki/Downloads">virtualbox</a>